Monakine/MarketPlace-WeLiive-App/README.md

 ## 📬 Notes

-This repository is private and shared with Microsoft engineers for debugging purposes.
+This repository is temporarily public to assist Microsoft engineers in reviewing the activation flow and identifying the source of the error.
-Feel free to open issues or suggest changes directly.
+It will be made private once the debugging process is finalized.